zabellemotte/moodle-socialflow-log/README.md

 # One view based on two plugins
 The Social Flow view is based on two plugins:
-- logstore_socialflow: Logs the events to the database and makes all data treatements with a performant approach; you need to install this dependency first
+- `logstore_socialflow`: Logs the events to the database and makes all data treatements with a performant approach; you need to install this dependency first
-- block_socialflow:  Block to display the Social Flow data on the dashboard.
+- `block_socialflow`:  Block to display the Social Flow data on the dashboard.

 # Installation